Building Readers Who Want to Read

 Available starting January 28, 2026

-School librarians and staff can better support early literacy development if they first understand the latest research regarding literacy instruction.
-This course will start by providing foundational information on the science of reading and the foundational big six literacy skills and competencies alongside a discussion of the role of school libraries in literacy development.
-You will then learn how to integrate literacy skills into engaging library programs and leave with practical ideas for how to support and partner with teachers in your school.
+School librarians and staff can better support early literacy development when they understand the latest research on literacy instruction.
+This course begins with foundational information on the science of reading, including the foundational “big six” literacy skills and competencies, alongside a discussion of the role school libraries play in literacy development.

 This course is fully online, on-demand, and self-paced.
-You’ll have access to all course materials for 6 months from your enrollment date or from the official course launch date, whichever is later.
+You will have access to all course materials for six months from your enrollment date or from the official course launch date, whichever is later.

 Return to Full Course Catalog